awsdocs/amazon-connect-admin-guide/doc_source/supported-ssml-tags.md

 If you use an unsupported tag in your input text it is automatically ignored when it is processed\.

-To learn more about the SSML tags, see [SSML Tags Supported by Amazon Polly](https://docs.aws.amazon.com/polly/latest/dg/supported-ssml.html)\.
+To learn more about the SSML tags, see [Supported SSML Tags](https://docs.aws.amazon.com/polly/latest/dg/supportedtags.html) in the Amazon Polly Developer Guide\.

 ## Neural and Conversational Speaking Styles<a name="neural-and-conversational-tts"></a>